What is an unlawful detainer or eviction lawsuit?

-Need help with an unlawful detainer?
+Need help with an unlawful detainer or eviction lawsuit?
 Ask a lawyer and get the legal advice you need to take back your property.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.